qmk/qmk_firmware/docs/newbs_getting_started.md

 This is due to a [bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=839155) Debian introduced with their Bash 4.4 release, which removed `$HOME/.local/bin` from the PATH.
 This bug was later fixed on Debian and Ubuntu.
 Sadly, Ubuntu reitroduced this bug and is [yet to fix it](https://bugs.launchpad.net/ubuntu/+source/bash/+bug/1588562).
 Luckily, the fix is easy.
 Run this as your user: `echo 'PATH="$HOME/.local/bin:$PATH"' >> $HOME/.bashrc && source $HOME/.bashrc`

+### ** WSL **

+After installing QMK you can set it up with this command:

+    qmk setup

+In most situations you will want to answer `y` to all of the prompts.

 ###  ** FreeBSD **